-The G command may be used alone or stated with an address.
-When G is used alone, the VIC will execute the program in memory beginning with the location currently in the program counter.
+To disable the virtual zero page when you have your program running correctly, simply will execute the program in memory beginning with the location currently in the program counter.
 (To display the contents of the program counter, use the R command as described in Section 2.3.14.)
 When an address is given with the G command, execution will begin at the location specified.

 The G command restores the registers to their last known states and if a virtual zero page is active (see the E command), exchanges VICMON's zero page with the virtual zero page.
-Execution of your program will continue until a preset breakpoint, if any (see the B command) or until the end of the program is reached, unless the program has logical flaws.
-If the execution is terminated by a breakpoint, the contents of the registers at that point will be displayed.
-If the program is terminated by RTS, when that command is reached you will be returned to BASIC.
-If the last command is BRK, when it is reached you will be returned to VICMON.
-If no terminator is attainable due to a flaw in the program, you will have to use the STOP and RESTORE keys to terminate the execution.
-You will then be in BASIC and must re-enter VICMON.
+Execution of your program will continue until a preset breakpoint, if any (see the B command) or until the end of the program is